pnmadelaine/website/content/posts/2023-11-07-flake-template.md

-Title: A Nix Flake Template
+---
-Author: Paul-Nicolas Madelaine
+title: A Nix Flake Template
-Date: 2023-11-07
+date: 2023-11-07
-Category: Blog
+summary: I wrote a Nix ❄ Template
-Summary: I wrote a Flake template
+---

 I learned to use Nix when flakes were already ubiquitous, and I realized recently that by learning Nix through flakes I adopted some bad coding habits.
 I